Summary of Events and Legal requirements

 Extension Plan Beyond Legal Limits

-In April 2020, Rosa and Murray Bell proposed a side-extension beyond their legal boundary and attempted to physically connect their structure to the Myers' garage without consent.
-This would have eliminated the Myers’ guttering system, causing structural alterations, ongoing rainwater and damp-related damage, and likely reducing the value of the Myers' property.
+In April 2020, Rosa and Murray Bell proposed a side extension that exceeded their legal boundary and attempted to physically connect their structure to the Myers’ garage without consent.
+This would have eliminated the Myers’ guttering system, resulting in structural alterations and exposing their home to ongoing rainwater and damp-related damage.

 Ongoing Water Damage from Shed

-In addition to this, Rosa and Murray Bell’s existing garden shed discharged rainwater directly onto the Myers’ wall, leading to damp, black mould, and respiratory issues inside the home.
+Rosa and Murray Bell’s existing garden shed discharged rainwater directly onto the Myers’ wall, causing damp, black mould, and respiratory issues inside their home.

 Non-Compliance with Party Wall Act

 In October 2020, Rosa and Murray Bell received council approval for their side extension but repeatedly declined to appoint a Party Wall surveyor, a legal requirement under the Party Wall etc. Act 1996.
-They also refused to share their boundary survey.
+They also refused to share the boundary survey they had commissioned in November 2020.

 They issued notice to begin construction that would eliminate the Myers’ guttering system and expose their home to water damage.
-Critically, this required building beyond the legal boundary shown on their own title deed, an unauthorised and unnecessary act they threatened to pursue regardless of the Myers’ independent survey.
+This required building beyond their legal boundary, an unauthorised act they threatened to pursue regardless of their legal obligations.

-As the dividing fence belonged to the Myers, both HM Land Registry and UK Police confirmed the Myers were permitted to reposition it to align with their legal boundary.
+As the dividing fence legally belonged to the Myers, both HM Land Registry and UK Police confirmed the Myers were entitled to reposition it to align with their legal boundary and prevent unlawful encroachment.

 Action to Protect Property

-In the absence of a Party Wall surveyor and under advice from HM Land Registry, the Myers repositioned their garden fence along the legal boundary to safeguard their home against further water damage and unauthorised construction attempts.
+In the absence of a Party Wall surveyor and under formal advice from HM Land Registry, the Myers repositioned their garden fence along the legal boundary.
+This was done to safeguard their home against further water damage and to prevent Rosa Bell from attempting to unlawfully acquire a strip of the Myers' land, without satisfying the legal requirements for adverse possession.

 Efforts at Cooperation Met